 • Number of databases from which data can be synchronized

-Go to the related page in Data Integration
+Go to Data Integration

 Procedure